 Finding a Carrier Infinity Heat Pump Dealer

 “Heat pumps really don’t work in cold climates”.
 This view hasn’t been correct for over 20 years, yet persists into the 2020’s among the public and HVAC installers.
 Heat pumps are one of the main sources of heating and cooling through most of Europe and Asia, where energy efficiency gets much more attention than in North America.
-In the 1980s and 1990s, low natural gas prices, coupled with the lower efficiency of heat pumps back then, created the idea that heat pumps aren’t cost competitive with a natural gas furnace.
+In the 1980s and 1990s, low fossil gas prices, coupled with the lower efficiency of heat pumps back then, created the idea that heat pumps aren’t cost competitive with a fossil gas furnace.
 That’s no longer true: a heat pump can now save you money over a furnace.
 See my Heat pump operating costs article for full details on how my heating costs dropped.

 It may be that HVAC installers haven’t kept up with the technology.
 Or it could be that many installers don’t speak well of heat pumps in cold climates because they would rather sell you something they understand, or have lots of in stock, namely a furnace!

 The Carrier brand is no good.
 I’ve found this with several dealers.
 If the dealer sells one brand, they talk down the other brands.
 In this case, my dealer had sold me a Bryant (i.e. Carrier) furnace 22 years earlier, while disparaging brands such as York and Goodman.
 Since then, Carrier had problems with a small number of their furnaces suffering from a cracked heat exchanger, many of which likely resulted from HVAC companies installing too large a furnace for the space being heated.
 It was this problem, the dealer claimed, that made him drop Carrier as a brand and move to Goodman instead, a brand he had disparaged two decades earlier.
 My guess was that he moved to Goodman because their furnaces and AC units are cheaper than Carrier units and he could translate his once great reputation into a bigger mark-up.
 My experience with my Bryant [Carrier] furnace up to then, and my experience with my Carrier Infinity Heat Pump since, have both been positive, and I know Carrier is a top brand in terms of quality control, dealer selection, and energy efficiency.
+(It’s also possible that the company disqualified the dealer.)

 Don’t use plastic bags.
 After he disparaged both heat pumps as a heating/cooling choice, and Carrier as a brand, I mentioned that my motivation for going with an air source heat pump was partly to reduce my carbon footprint.
 He suggested there were other ways to do this, such as shopping with reusable bags instead of throw-away plastic bags.
 The notion that the rough 2.7 tonnes of CO2 I had already calculated as my annual CO2 emissions from my furnace could be rectified by using cloth bags when shopping, convinced me that this dealer had no understanding of energy efficiency (and probably not a great grasp of math).
 It was time to move on.